In August 2019 GPG Suite 2019.1 introduced a new default key server.

 We are aware of a very small number of keys which have been affected.
 Other keys could be affected in the future.

 The new default key server is keys.openpgp.org.
 It allows for much improved privacy control for users and avoids problems encountered in the past:

 - improved performance

-- searches will return only a single key
+- searches always return a single key

-- email addresses are only published with consent
+- email addresses are only published with consent and after verification

 - users can remove email addresses

 The old key servers can still be used if necessary.

 We highly recommend to transition to the new key server.
 If you encounter a public key of a friend of yours, feel free to ask them about uploading their public key to the new server.
 In GPG Keychain > Preferences > Key Server you can optionally enable a search fallback to the old key servers.

 Searching for names is no longer supported on the new key server.
 Please search using unique identifiers like email address or fingerprint.